shin10567/Morinus-Source-Codes/README.md

 - Reduced label overlap when showing Lots (Arabic Parts) on the outer wheel.
 - Fixed an issue that prevented charts from being drawn after “Restore Default.”
 - Fixed incorrect values when Lots (Arabic Parts) were shown on the outer wheel with Ayanamsa enabled.
+#### 9.0.6
+- - Reduced label overlap when showing Lots (Arabic Parts) and Fortuna on the outer wheel.